Pioneer Project

 AI for Resource Mapping

 The construction industry needs to make better use of the existing building stock.
-This requires an overview of what buildings are actually made of and the condition of the materials they contain.
+That requires an overview of what buildings are made of and the condition of their materials.

 Project period: October 2025 – June 2026